Arron-Stothart/resonnet/README.md

 - Follow-up questions rely heavily on conversation context that are difficult to capture well in embeddings
 - To create an effective infinite-memory companion, retrieval must mirror human memory patterns (Recency, conceptual linking, ...)
 - Injecting irrelevant context contaminates responses.
 Reasoning models are particularly prone to over-incorporating tangential context into the thought process.
+- Users create new chat sessions if they are not satisfied with the assistant's response meaning recency is not a good indicator of relevance.
+However if the assistant is to act as a human, recency bias is a good indicator of relevance.
+- Minimal signals for relevant context that would be useful for future reference. i.e. Users rarely thank the assistant.

 ## Building and effective Vector DB